“No one ever made a difference by being like everyone else.” P.T. Barnum, “The Greatest Showman,” Chernin Entertainment, 2017

 And they won’t be alone.

-This year, more than 1,700 companies from around the globe will be doing everything possible to reach their prospective customers that are among the more than 57,000 attendees and 1,000 plus or minus media representatives.
+This year, more than 1,700 companies from around the globe will participate in the world’s most influential media, entertainment and technology show.
+They will be doing everything possible to reach their prospective customers that are among the more than 57,000 attendees and 1,000 plus or minus media representatives.

 For most organizations, IBC represents a tremendous opportunity and a tremendous expense.